cyborg7459/Natours-Backend/README.md

 * Implemented API features of filtering, sorting, selecting, limiting and pagination, and also alias routes
 * Created tour statistics routes using aggregation pipeline
 * Wrote data validations in Tour model
+* Proper Error Handling with Express with separate error classes and controllers

 ## Next task
-* Error handling with Express
+* Authentication